How to Check an SSL Certificate

 1. Expiry Date

-The most common cause of SSL problems.
+The most common cause of SSL issues.
 Modern certificates last 90 days (Let's Encrypt) or 1 year (commercial).
-An expired certificate immediately causes a browser error — no one gets through to the site.
+An expired certificate immediately causes a browser error — nobody can access the site.

-⚠️ Warning: If you use Let's Encrypt, automatic renewal (certbot/acme) can fail silently.
-Check the expiry date every month.
+⚠️ Warning: If you use Let's Encrypt, the automatic renewal (certbot/acme) can fail silently.
+Check the expiry date every month or set up monitoring.

 2. Domain Coverage

-The certificate must cover exactly the domain you're using:
+The certificate must cover exactly the domain you are using:

 • example.com — covers only the apex domain